pantheon-systems/documentation/source/content/https.md

 Verifying with the provided DNS record is the preferred method for customers who can make new DNS records for their domain(s).

-In some cases i.e. the custom domain has an existing 3rd party CAA, manually adding the Let's Encrypt CAA is needed.
+In some cases, such as when the custom domain has an existing third-party CAA, you must manually add the Let's Encrypt CAA.
 Let’s Encrypt’s identifying domain name for CAA is letsencrypt.org.
-This is officially documented in Let's Encrypt's [Certification Practice Statement CPS, section 4.2.1.](https://letsencrypt.org/repository/)
+For more official information, read: Let's Encrypt's [Certification Practice Statement CPS, section 4.2.1.](https://letsencrypt.org/repository/)

 This tool can be used to gather more info on how pass the custom domain verification https://letsdebug.net/